Correct-Syntax/correct-syntax.github.io/content/posts/looking-ahead.md

 draft: false
 image: "/posts/looking-ahead/looking-ahead.jpg"
 description: "I was talking with a friend one day and he noticed that we were selling a used, luxury recliner.
 He asked, How much are you asking for it?..."
+intro: I was talking with a friend one day and he noticed that we were selling a used, luxury recliner.
+He asked, How much are you asking for it?
 ---

-###

-I was talking with a friend one day and he noticed that we were selling a used, luxury recliner.

-He asked, "How much are you asking for it?".

 "Two-hundred and fifty", I replied.